pklimai/junos-kotlin/README.md

 Other protocols such as gRPC can also be used (you are welcome to add an example to this repository, by the way!).

-## The following examples are currently available in src/main/kotlin/examples:
+## The following pklimai.junos.kotlin.examples are currently available in src/main/kotlin/pklimai.junos.kotlin.examples:
-- **[ParseSystemInfo.kt](https://github.com/pklimai/junos-kotlin/tree/master/src/main/kotlin/examples/ParseSystemInfo.kt)** - Read basic system information from a device.
+- **[ParseSystemInfo.kt](https://github.com/pklimai/junos-kotlin/tree/master/src/main/kotlin/pklimai.junos.kotlin.examples/ParseSystemInfo.kt)** - Read basic system information from a device.
-- **[LoadConfig.kt](https://github.com/pklimai/junos-kotlin/tree/master/src/main/kotlin/examples/LoadConfig.kt)** - Load set-configuration on the device.
+- **[LoadConfig.kt](https://github.com/pklimai/junos-kotlin/tree/master/src/main/kotlin/pklimai.junos.kotlin.examples/LoadConfig.kt)** - Load set-configuration on the device.
-- **[ExecuteCommand.kt](https://github.com/pklimai/junos-kotlin/tree/master/src/main/kotlin/examples/ExecuteCommand.kt)** - Execute a CLI command (with some automatic connect/close via an extension function).
+- **[ExecuteCommand.kt](https://github.com/pklimai/junos-kotlin/tree/master/src/main/kotlin/pklimai.junos.kotlin.examples/ExecuteCommand.kt)** - Execute a CLI command (with some automatic connect/close via an extension function).
-- **[ListInterfacesXPath.kt](https://github.com/pklimai/junos-kotlin/tree/master/src/main/kotlin/examples/ListInterfacesXPath.kt)** - Read GE interfaces from a device.
+- **[ListInterfacesXPath.kt](https://github.com/pklimai/junos-kotlin/tree/master/src/main/kotlin/pklimai.junos.kotlin.examples/ListInterfacesXPath.kt)** - Read GE interfaces from a device.

 Note: we are using 2.0.0 version of java-netconf released in July 2019.
 It has some non-backwards-compatible